2002 Asian Games: Participating National Olympic Committees

-All 44 members of Olympic Council of Asia (OCA) with 7,711 athletes took part in the Games.
-East Timor participated for the first time since its independence and Afghanistan returned to the action since Taliban had come to power.
+All 44 members of the Olympic Council of Asia (OCA) with 7,711 athletes took part in the Games.
+East Timor (Timor-Leste) participated for the first time since its independence, Afghanistan returned to the action since Taliban had come to power, and Saudi Arabia returned after previously boycotted prior event due to political tension with Thailand as the 1998 Games host.
 Below is a list of all the participating NOCs; the number of competitors per delegation is indicated in brackets.

 Sports

-A total of 419 events in 38 sports was contested in the Games for 16 days of competition.
-Football and basketball was kickoff two and one day respectively prior to the opening ceremony.
-Bodybuilding was the debutant sport in Games.
+A total of 419 events in 38 sports was contested in the Games across 16 days of competition.
+The football and basketball events began two days and one day prior to the opening ceremony respectively.
+Bodybuilding had its debut at the Games.